The New Jersey adult-use cannabis sales market was opened at the Verano Zen Leaf dispensary in Elizabeth in Union County this morning.

 Senate President Nick Scutari (D-Union) noted he has pushed for cannabis legalization since 2004.

-When Phil Murphy first began exploring running for Governor, Scutari met him partially to see where he stood on the possibility of a New Jersey adult-use cannabis market.
+When Phil Murphy began exploring running for Governor, Scutari met him partially to see where he stood on the possibility of a New Jersey adult-use cannabis market.

 “He wasn’t there yet, but he did get around to it and became our number one cheerleader,” he explained.
 “So, Governor, thank you.”

 “I’m glad there’s long lines.
-I wanted to be proven right after 18 years of working on it because I was really the only one talking about it when we first started,” Scutari said.
+I wanted to be proven right after 18 years of working on it.
+Because I was really the only one talking about it when we first started,” Scutari said.
 “There were a lot of lives that were lost or destroyed.
 There was a lot of economic potential that was never recognized.
 Today is only the beginning.”

 He said New Jersey’s acting Attorney General Matt Platkin would look into it.